 On the basis of government decree no. 98/2002 Coll., which stipulates the conditions and manner of providing grants from the state budget for the activities of members of national minorities, and for the support of integration of members of the Roma community, within the framework of the authority of the Ministry of Culture a programme of support for the dissemination and receipt of information in languages of national minorities is administered, for which resources are set aside annually from the state budget.
-Within the framework of this programme and on the basis of submitted projects, the publication of periodical printed matter in national minority languages can be supported; the share of the grant may reach 70% of the project budget.
+Within the framework of this programme and on the basis of submitted projects, the publication of periodical printed matter in national minority languages or the production of programmes for broadcasting on radio and television in national minority languages can be supported; the share of the grant may reach 70% of the project budget.
 In exceptional cases, this share may be increased to 100%.